AceOfKestrels/Brain/Development/Backend/Database/EntityFramework/databases.md

 The following examples will use [SQLExpress](https://www.microsoft.com/de-de/sql-server/sql-server-downloads), which needs to be installed separately.
 The NuGet package we need for this provider is `Microsoft.EntityFrameworkCore.SqlServer`.
 This needs to be added to the project.

-### DbContext
+### Database Context
-Now, the `DbContext` class can be inherited to create an instance representing a session with a database:
+The `DbContext` class represents a session with a database.
+To tell Entity Framework which table to access we can inherit the class.
 ```cs
 public class UserContext: DbContext
 {